ZCZDinn/BubblePopperApp/README.md

 Bubble Popper is a simple one-screen mobile game where:
 - Bubbles rise from the bottom of the screen every 0.5 seconds
-- Players tap anywhere to shoot a vertical red laser
+- Players tap anywhere to shoot a vertical red laser from the gun
+- Players tap and hold the gun to drag it for horizontal movement (upon release also shoots a vertical laser from the gun)
-- Lasers pop bubbles for points (+1 point per bubble)
+- Lasers pop bubbles for points (+1pt for Blue Bubbles, +2pts for Green Bubbles, +3pts for Yellow Bubbles, +4pts for Red Bubbles, +5pts for Purple Bubbles)
 - Game lasts for 120 seconds
 - Final score is displayed with a "Play Again" option